 - 3 hard cooked eggs chopped

-- 2 slice bacon cooked and crumbled (my addition)
+- 2 slices bacon cooked and crumbled (my addition)

 - Salt and Pepper to taste